jotego/jtcores/cores/ngp/ver/game/README.md

 | FF1D76 | 66 11    | 00 05  NOP, HALT | ADC reads before frame 27 |
 | FF4701 | 67 F9    | 00 05            | Loop after config         |
 | FF8A22 | 66 F8    | 00 05            | Loop after logo           |

+## Scene simulations

+Run mame in debug mode and save a scene with `save vram.bin,8000,4000`.
+Then move the vram.bin file to a new folder in ver/game/scenes.